 Are you all chocolated out from Halloween candy?
 I personally don’t think I could ever be tired of chocolate but I sure do feel like I need to eat something a bit healthier the next few days, that’s for sure.
 These brownies are the best of both worlds, chocolatey but I don’t feel quite as guilty about eating them because of their two special ingredients – avocado and dark chocolate chips!
 Avocados are full of healthy fats and dark chocolate is a wonderful source of antioxidants!

 These were a total experiment when I made them, but such fun!
-I knew the chocolate and avocado combo would be good because I’ve made puddings that way before, but I have never baked with avocado before I’ll admit, I was a bit worried before I used up some precious avocados, but experimenting in the kitchen is what makes cooking fun, so I had to do it!
+I knew the chocolate and avocado combo would be good because I’ve made puddings that way before.
+However, I have never baked with avocado before and I’ll admit, I was a bit worried before I used up some precious avocados.
+But, experimenting in the kitchen is what makes cooking fun, so I had to do it!

 These did not last very long.
 I think the whole pan was gone within a day.
 I also would like to add that it was not me who ate most of them but someone else in my home who quite enjoys baking, even with avocados in it. 🙂 So of course I had to make another pan right away.

 These brownies are rich and fudgy and will perfectly satisfy that chocolate craving.
 Even with dark chocolate chips, they do not have the bitterness that dark chocolate chip has that some people may not like.
 After all, there is still a good amount of sugar in these.
 Hey, I didn’t claim they are 100% healthy, just that they are healthier than your average brownie!